- Would you like to spend a year or two in Tokyo, Shanghai or Buenos Aires?

 Your income as an English teacher will depend on your position, qualifications and the country where they teach.
 Wages are typically, though not always, paid in local currency.
 Check out our country chart and country profiles on our website for more detailed information for particular countries.

-Europe and Latin America - Foreign English teachers in these regions typically earn a wage that allows them to live comfortably in an apartment, purchase groceries, dine out, travel by public transportation and have some extra money to travel and pursue other interests.
+Europe and Latin America - Those teaching English abroad in these regions typically earn a wage that allows them to live comfortably in an apartment, purchase groceries, dine out, travel by public transportation and have some extra money to travel and pursue other interests.
 In both regions, private lessons are in high demand and provide excellent opportunities for teachers to earn additional income

 Asia - English teachers typically save between 30%-50% of their salary, which can range from $ 200-$ 300 a month in a country like Thailand to $ 1,000 or more a month in Korea